celi52/si-hdgnn/README.md

 ## Construct heterogeneous graph

-This stage may costs a large amount of RAM (~64GB with millions of nodes/edges in graph), delete some nodes/edges to save space.
+This stage may costs a large amount of RAM (~64GB with millions of nodes/edges in graph).

 ### Run scripts: